 The Better Together campaign was created by the Wellness Advisory Board (WAB) in 2016 to emphasize the importance of students connecting with one another to strengthen their emotional well-being.
 Data from UChicago's 2014 Healthy Minds Study showed that more than half of both College and graduate students felt lonely.
 Much of this was attributed to students not developing lasting connections with their peers.

-In 2019, Health Promotion and Wellness will implement Phase II of Better Together.
-This phase of the campaign involves the creation of a small student group made up of Graduate and Professional students who will come together once a week for four weeks for dinner, thoughtful discussion, and fun and creative ways to get to know yourself and your peers.
+In 2019, Health Promotion and Wellness implemented Phase II of Better Together.
+This phase of the campaign involves a small student group made up of Graduate and Professional students who come together once a week for four weeks for dinner, thoughtful discussion, and fun and creative ways to get to know yourself and your peers.

-Spring quarter's program is currently full.
-If you are a Gradate or Professional student looking to get involved, check back soon for next year's registration information or contact us at email@example.com for more information.
+If you are a Gradate or Professional student looking to get involved, REGISTER HERE for the Autumn 2019 session or contact us at email@example.com for more information.

 The goals of Phase II of Better Together are to:

 - Increase feelings of belonging to a group

 - Decrease feelings of loneliness and isolation among participants

 The goals of Phase I of the Better Together campaign were to: